WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Mylar3/README.md

 # Mylar3

-An Automated Comic Book Downloader (cbr/cbz) For Use With Nzb And Torrents Written In Python.
-It Supports Sabnzbd, Nzbget, And Many Torrent Clients In Addition To Ddl.
+An automated Comic Book downloader (cbr/cbz) for use with NZB and torrents written in python.
+It supports SABnzbd, NZBGET, and many torrent clients in addition to DDL.

 ---